ruohu/inspire-me/README.md

 ## About The Project

-A simple React application that generate random quotes and allows users to add their favorites quotes.
+A small React application that generate random quotes and allows users to add their favorites quotes.

 ### Built With